This post contains affiliate links. Please see our disclosure policy.

 - Offset Spatula – Offset spatulas make frosting a cake so easy!
 They can also be used for spreading cake and brownie batters evenly.

-More Raspberry Dessert Recipes to Love:
+More Raspberry Dessert Recipes:

 - White Chocolate Raspberry Cheesecake Cookies